-Examiners' reports from past exams are normally available from Hilary Term and will be uploaded to the 'Exams and Assessment Information' site on Canvas.
+Examiners' reports from past exams are normally available from Hilary Term and will be uploaded to the 'Graduate (Taught) Examinations and Assessment' page on the Student Hub.
 These reports give you an idea of how the exams were conducted and the performance of the cohort.
 Due to small class sizes for some degrees, it is not always possible to provide Examiners' reports for them.
 In these cases, please consult with your Course Director for some feedback.